sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

 	-zlib (Use the Zlib / libz compression method if compression is enabled (default) [exodus only].)
 	-szip (Use SZip compression. [exodus only, enables netcdf-4]) -compress <$val> (Specify the hdf5 zlib compression level [0..9] or szip [even, 4..32] to be used on the output file.)
+	-rcb (Use recursive coordinate bisection method to decompose the input mesh in a parallel run.)
+	-rib (Use recursive inertial bisection method to decompose the input mesh in a parallel run.)
+	-hsfc (Use hilbert space-filling curve method to decompose the input mesh in a parallel run. [default]) -linear (Use the linear method to decompose the input mesh in a parallel run.
+		Elements in order first n/p to proc 0, next to proc 1.)
+	-cyclic (Use the cyclic method to decompose the input mesh in a parallel run.
+		Elements handed out to id % proc_count)
+	-random (Use the random method to decompose the input mesh in a parallel run.
+		Elements assigned randomly to processors in a way that preserves balance (do *not* use for a real run))
+	-ranks <$val> (Number of ranks to decompose mesh across) -separate_cells (Do not equivalence the nodes betweeen adjacent unit cells.)
 	-debug <$val> (debug level (values are or'd)
 		  1 = time stamp information.
 		  2 = memory information.
 		  4 = Verbose Unit Cell information.
 		  8 = verbose output of Grid finalization calculations.
 		 16 = put exodus library into verbose mode.
+		 32 = Verbose decomposition information.
+		 64 = Verbose output database summary information.)
 	-copyright (Show copyright and license data.)

 	Can also set options via ZELLIJ_OPTIONS environment variable.